OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaPowerSupply.rst

     .. cpp:function:: OcaStatus GetType(OcaPowerSupplyType &type)

         Gets the type of the power supply.
-Return value indicates whether the data was successfully retrieved.

         This method has id ``3.1``.